AnyPlace: Learning Generalized Object Placement for Robot Manipulation: : Generalizable Object Placement

-After determining the placement poses, we implement a pick-and-place pipeline to manipulate the object and position it accurately at the target pose.
+\textbf{Robot pick and place execution} After determining the placement poses, we implement a pick-and-place pipeline to manipulate the object and position it accurately at the target pose.
 Specifically, we utilize AnyGrasp \cite{fang2023anygrasp} to find viable grasps for the target object \(C\) and employ cuRobo \cite{curobo_report23} as the motion planner to perform collision-free placement.
 We perform rejection sampling on $(T_{\text{place}}, T_{\text{pick}})$ pairs to identify valid grasps for the specific placement pose predicted by our model that can be executed by the robot.

-Grasp detection begins by extracting the target object pointclouds \( \mathcal{P}_{\text{c}} \) from an RGBD image.
-AnyGrasp \cite{fang2023anygrasp} then processes the resulting pointclouds to identify the optimal grasp candidates sorted by confidence.
-To pick up the object, the gripper is first moved to a pre-grasp pose, positioned 10 centimeters away from the target along the gripper's z-axis.
-The gripper then approaches the target in a straight line while maintaining its orientation.
-Similarly, during placement, the robot first moves to a pre-place pose, followed by a final approach without altering the gripper orientation.
-The distance from the pre-place pose to the final placement pose is adjusted according to the object's size to avoid collisions during the transition to the pre-place position.
-With the waypoints and end-effector orientation constraints defined, we use cuRobo to generate the complete motion plan for robot pick and place.
+Details of implementation can be found in \appendixref{appendix:eval}.